 How can Nyman Gibson Miralis assist you?

 Nyman Gibson Miralis specialise in all aspects of extradition and mutual legal assistance (MLA) law.
 By its very nature, extradition is a transnational process.
-Our Sydney criminal lawyers are experts in transnational law and have represented persons challenging extraditions to the US, South Africa, E.U countries, England and the UK, Asia.
+Our defence lawyers are experts in transnational law and have advised and represented persons relating to potential extraditions to the US, South Africa, E.U countries, England and the UK, Asia.
 U.A.E, Russia, India and Mexico.